4d/ios-QMobileUI/README.md

 This iOS framework belong to [iOS SDK](https://github.com/4d/ios-sdk) and it contains :
 - graphical views ie. the navigation, list, details and action forms
- - code to bind database to views
+  - code to bind data to views
   - code to send actions and retry according to network status
 - services that the mobile application needs. (see `Application`

 ## How it workds